MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/ColorGradingToneMappingCustomization.md

 {
   object "minecraft:color_grading_settings"
   {
-    object "description"
+    string "format_version", // The 3-part schema version for parsing these color grading settings. object "description"
     {
       string "identifier" // The identifier for these color grading settings.
 The identifier must include a namespace.